 In certain situations of defense, the brain may not recognize fight, flight, or friend as options.
 Instead, it will recognize two other options.

 One of these is freeze.
-You ever feel so shocked by something, you can’t help but remain motionless?
-This is a natural reaction of the brain found greatly in the animal kingdom.
+Have you ever felt so shocked by something, you remain motionless?
+This is a natural reaction of the brain found throughout the animal kingdom.

-And we’re more likely to do so in inter-personal threats.
-For example, if a person is being raped, s/he may feel as though they have no control over what is happening.
-Fighting is out of the question if this person is physically weaker.
-Fleeing isn’t an option if this person is trapped.
-And, during horrific instances as such, there’s never a friend around to turn to.
+We’re more likely to do so in interpersonal threats.
+For example, if a person is being raped, they may feel as though they have no control over what is happening.
+Fighting is out of the question if they’re physically weaker, fleeing isn’t an option if they’re trapped, and there’s likely not going to be a friend around.
+Therefore, the body freezes in fear.

 The other defense mechanism your body may take up is known as the flop.
-Usually, the body will not react in this way unless the freeze mechanism is insufficient.⁵
+Usually, the body will not react in this way unless the freeze mechanism is insufficient. ⁵

 ³ Porges, S. (1995).
 Orienting in a defensive world: mammalian modifications of our evolutionary heritage.
 A polyvagal theory.
 Psychophysiology.